FIRST AID COURSES

 These combined modules, Course in the Management of Asthma Risks and Emergencies in the Workplace (22282VIC) and Course in First Aid Management of Anaphylaxis (22300VIC), will require 4 hours of pre-course reading and assessment as well as 4 hours of classroom training.

 Perform Rescue From a Live LV Panel – On this advanced course, you will learn the full DRSABCD (Danger, Response, Send for Help, Airway, Breathing, CPR, Defibrillator) procedure for managing emergency situations.
 Aside from the 3 hour CPR training (HLTAID001), you will also learn how and when to use a defibrillator (UETTDRRF06B).
 To complete the course, you need to put in about 3 hours of pre-course reading/assessment and 5 hours of practical classroom interaction.

 Workplace First Aid Courses – Businesses, schools, and even families can avail of Australia Wide First Aid’s group bookings.
 The training can be done at your workplace, school, home or somewhere convenient for your group.
 The courses in this group training can be tailored to mitigate everyday health hazards and risks.
 Simply pick and choose the courses that are relevant to you and your organisation so you can make the most of your time.
-Within 48 hours of successful completion of the course, your individual certificates of attainment will be provided.
+Within 24 hours of successful completion of the course, your individual statements of attainment will be provided.